 Content Rich Curriculum

-Our school will offer rich, interesting liberal arts content, not a test prep curriculum.
-We believe that the best preparation for state tests is a strong education, not narrowly focused instruction.
-While no public school is immune from the pressure to align itself to the state tests, we will do our best to not compromise our focus on providing a classical education while still performing well on mandated assessments.
+Our school offers rich, interesting liberal arts content, not a test- prep curriculum.
+We believe that the best preparation for state tests is a strong education, not narrowly-focused instruction.
+While no public school is immune from the pressure to align itself to the state tests, we do our best to not compromise our focus on providing a classical education while still performing well on mandated assessments.

 Valuable Professional Development, Not Fads

-Our extensive professional development will be given by the best in their fields, and provide practical training based on mainstream education research and cognitive science that makes a real difference for students.
+Our extensive professional development is delivered by the best in their fields, and provides practical training based on mainstream education research and cognitive science that makes a real difference for students.
 We plan to create a Summer Institute and in-service training that also meets Maryland certification requirements, so that the time spent in professional development helps teachers maintain their credentials.
-Though our teacher satisfaction survey we'll continually improve the professional development offerings so that teachers get training that is useful to them.
-We plan to build the school's capacity to deliver professional development, transitioning from using external consultants for professional development in the first few years to developing in-house trainers whose expertise is sought at the school, county, and, eventually, national levels.
+Though our teacher satisfaction survey, we continually improve the professional development offerings so that teachers get training that is useful to them.
+We plan to continually increase the school's capacity to deliver professional development, transitioning from using external consultants for professional development in the first few years to developing in-house trainers whose expertise is sought at the school, county, and, eventually, national levels.